Mexico–United States border: Barrier

 The U.S. government had plans in 2006, during the Bush administration, to erect a border fence along the Mexico–U.S. border.
 The controversial proposal included creating many individual fences.
-Almost 600. mi of fence were constructed, with each of the individual fences composed of steel and concrete.
+Almost 600. mi of the fence was constructed, with each of the individual fences composed of steel and concrete.
 In between these fences are infrared cameras and sensors, National Guard soldiers, and SWAT teams on alert, giving rise to the term "virtual fence".
 Construction on the fence began in 2006, with each mile costing the U.S. government about $2.8 million.
 In 2010, the initiative was terminated because of costs, after having completed 640. mi of either barrier fence or vehicle barriers, that were either new or had been rebuilt over older, inferior fencing.
 The Boeing-built SBI-net systems of using radar, watchtowers, and sensors (without a fence or physical barrier) were scrapped for being over budget, full of glitches, and far behind schedule.

 Border incursions

 According to the U.S. Border Patrol, apprehensions of Central Americans at the border reduced from 70,000 to 55,000 attempted illegal migrants from 2007 to 2011.
-Thereafter, the number of apprehensions increased dramatically to 95,000 in 2012, 150,000 in 2013 and 220,000 in 2014.
+Thereafter, the number of apprehensions increased dramatically to 95,000 in 2012, 150,000 in 2013, and 220,000 in 2014.
 The increased apprehensions could have been the result of improved border security or a dramatic rise in attempted crossings, or both.

 In the fiscal year of 2006, there were 29 confirmed border incursions by Mexican government officials, of which 17 were by armed individuals.
 Since 1996, there have been 253 incursions by Mexican government officials.
 In 2014 the U.S. Department of Homeland Security informed California Representative Duncan D. Hunter that since 2004, there have been 300 documented border incursions, which resulted in 131 individuals being detained.

 On August 3, 2008, Mexican military personnel crossed into Arizona from Mexico and encountered a U.S. Border Patrol agent, whom they held at gunpoint.
 The soldiers later returned to Mexico, as backup Border Patrol agents came to investigate.